kjgaulton/epigenomics/DGA/deploy.md

 Once the initial site and database is created, that instance can be spun down and the site can be deployed in cluster mode and the database can then be re-loaded into the new site from the backup.
 Similarly, when changes are made to the code and a new production server needs to be deployed to reflect these changes, a new cluster can be spun up and the database can be re-loaded into the site from the backup.

 **Deploy AWS instances:**
 Checkout the code on local machine git clone https://github.com/T2DREAM/t2dream-portal.git

 **For production:**
 Navigate to t2dream-portal directory and launch master node
 `bin/deploy --cluster-name vX-cluster --profile-name production --candidate --n vX-master --instance-type c5.9xlarge`

 **Launch cluster nodes**
 `bin/deploy --elasticsearch yes --cluster-name vX-cluster --cluster-size 3 --profile-name production --name vX-cluster --instance-type c5.xlarge`

 Note: X is the instance version
-Ensure the --cluster-name for launching cluster nodes and master node is same Go to AWS console, check that the cluster nodes and master nodes are running
+Ensure the --cluster-name for launching cluster nodes and master node is same

+Go to AWS console, check that the cluster nodes and master nodes are running
-Important: Open security groups elasticsearch-https (for elasticsearch cluster mode), ssh-http-https for master and all the cluster nodes individually via.
-AWS console.
+Important: Open security groups elasticsearch-https (for elasticsearch cluster mode), ssh-http-https for master and all the cluster nodes individually via AWS console.

 Select public DNS for the master node just deployed, e.g.: ec2-xx-xxx-xxx-xxx.us-west-2.compute.amazonaws.com (each time will be different DNS)

-Login to master instance to check status of installation: ssh ubuntu@ec2-xx-xxx-xxx-xxx.us-west-2.compute.amazonaws.com
+Login to master instance to check status of installation:
+`ssh ubuntu@ec2-xx-xxx-xxx-xxx.us-west-2.compute.amazonaws.com`

 **View progress:**
 `tail -f /var/log/cloud-init-output.log`

 Usually runs without any errors, errors typically encountered only when modules/dependencies are deprecated The master server should automatically reboot after installation is complete.

 Visiting the URL of the master node http://ec2-xx-xxx-xxx-xxx.us-west-2.compute.amazonaws.com should return the homepage of the site

-Login to master node instance to add elasticsearch replicas: ssh ubuntu@ec2-xx-xxx-xxx-xxx.us-west-2.compute.amazonaws.com (https://www.elastic.co/guide/en/elasticsearch/guide/current/distributed-cluster.html) Add Replicas curl -XPUT 'localhost:9200/_all/_settings' -d '{"index": {"number_of_replicas": 2}}'
+Login to master node instance to add elasticsearch replicas: ssh ubuntu@ec2-xx-xxx-xxx-xxx.us-west-2.compute.amazonaws.com (https://www.elastic.co/guide/en/elasticsearch/guide/current/distributed-cluster.html)

+**Add Replicas**
+`curl -XPUT 'localhost:9200/_all/_settings' -d '{"index": {"number_of_replicas": 2}}'`

-View cluster health on master
+**View cluster health on master**
-curl localhost:9200/_cluster/health?pretty
+`curl localhost:9200/_cluster/health?pretty
 {
   "cluster_name" : "v6-cluster",
   "status" : "green",